ROBOTIS-GIT/emanual/docs/en/platform/op/getting_started.md

 ## [Safety Information](#safety-information)

-`Caution` Exercise safety when using this product.
+**CAUTION** : Exercise safety when using this product.
 Robotis is not responsible, in any ways, for any accidents due to user negligence.
 {: .notice--warning}

 - Please read the instructions carefully before getting started.